samrylanjamesharris/NexusLLM/README.md

-# NexusLLM 0.0.1 (NexGen)
+# NexusLLM (NexGen Community)

-**NexusLLM** is a community-driven, lightweight experimental language model built from scratch using NumPy.
-It’s designed to be simple, hackable, and open for all contributors — from beginners to ML pros.
+**NexusLLM** is a lightweight experimental Large Language Model built from scratch using NumPy.
+This is designed to be simple, debugable and open for all contributors.

-> “Built by the community.
-For the next generation.”

----

-## 🚀 Getting Started
+> *NexGen* Community - *Nex*us / *Gen*eration - A connection between the community.